MarmotLibraryNetwork/Pika/.vscode/README.md

 # VS Code Configuration

 This directory contains workspace settings for Visual Studio Code.
-These files let the project share a consistent debugging experience across the team.
+These files let developers setup a debuging enviroment for VS Code when working in WSL on Windows.

 ## `launch.json`